 If you hold private student loans from a bank, the Credit Union is more or less a transparent loan servicer who oversees the activities.

-Private lenders service the loans by themselves and then they contract the third-party servicer to manage the student loan.
+Private lenders service the loans by themselves, and then they contract the third-party servicer to manage the student loan.
 Under any circumstance, you are not allowed to choose your servicer.

-Private loans don't go under the same regulations and you cannot assume that they will also offer you these student loan services.
+For a Federal student loan, the servicer does many other things like modifying your repayment plans or setting you up for loan forgiveness.
+Private loans don't go under the same regulations, and you cannot assume that they will also offer you these student loan services.
 These loans are less flexible in adjusting your payments.
 If you are struggling to repay your loan, get in contact with your servicer on what he/she can do for you.